This article on CFS and a similar one on Chronic Fatigue Syndrome offer basic facts about the two illnesses.

 In 2007, the FDA approved Lyrica (pregabalin) as the first drug tested and proved helpful for the treatment of fibromyalgia.
 Since then, two other drugs have been approved: Cymbalta (duloxetine hydrochloride) and Savella (milnacipran HCl).
 Exercise is often used to reduce stiffness and strengthen muscles.

-Sleep can be improved through using good sleep habits such as having regular times to go to bed and get up, limiting daytime napping, avoiding caffeine and other stimulants before bedtime, and practicing relaxation to fall asleep.
-Good sleep is also promoted by having a quiet environment, a good bed and an appropriate temperature.
-Reducing pain before going to bed and letting go of worries with techniques such as a "worry log" or "to do" list can also help improve sleep.
+Sleep can be improved through using good sleep habits such as having regular times to go to bed and get up, limiting daytime napping, not watching TV or using the computer during a wind down time before going to bed, avoiding caffeine and other stimulants for several hours before bedtime, and practicing relaxation (taking a bath or meditating) to fall asleep.
+Good sleep is also promoted by having a quiet environment, a good bed and an appropriate temperature in the bedroom.
+Reducing pain before going to bed and letting go of worries with techniques such as a worry log or To Do list for the next day can also help improve sleep.

 Sleep disorders such as sleep apnea and restless legs syndrome are very common in people with CFS and sleep can be improved by treating them.